siscia/siscia.github.io/index.md

 ---
 layout: page
 title: About me
-tagline: Supporting tagline
+tagline:
 ---

-Programmer and, in my spare time, student.

-I am born in Pesaro but I grew up is Siena.

-Other that code, I enjoy to run and to travel.
+I am a freelancer programmer, who is specialized in Clojure and Python.

+I love to code MVP and webb app and I will find the way to get your idea ready as quick as possible.

-I am available for contractor work and code review.
+I work with clients of any size and budget.

-I work mainly in Clojure but I am fluent with python too and I have a good knowledge of C/C++, I can learn any language (OOP/FP) in matter of 1-2 weeks.

-You can contact me at: simone (at) mweb (dot) biz
+For any inquiry you can contact me at: simone (at) mweb (dot) biz

 What I wrote in this blog for now: